Aaron Kaufer: Gambling

 Kaufer believes that online gambling should not be tied to a credit card.
 Prior to being elected, Kaufer worked at Mohegan Sun Pocono where he would see customers repeatedly taking out, often large, sums of money on their credit card "just so they could play one more game."
+In 2016, Kaufer expressed his opposition to online gambling, but supported legalized digital poker.

 Israel-Palestine

-Following Ben & Jerry's 2021 announcement that the company would not longer sell its ice cream in the Occupied Palestinian Territory, Kaufer called for the enforcement of 2016 Act 163, which says the state will not associate with businesses that boycott Israel.
+Following Ben & Jerry's 2021 announcement that the company would not longer sell its ice cream in the Israeli occupied West Bank, Kaufer called for the enforcement of 2016 Act 163, which says the state will not associate with businesses that boycott Israel.

-Kaufer has said the Boycott, Divestment and Sanctions movement (BDS) "is little more than a poorly hidden anti-Semitic economic attack."
+Kaufer has said the Boycott, Divestment and Sanctions movement (BDS) is "little more than a poorly hidden anti-Semitic economic attack."
+He has also labeled the slogan "from the river to the sea" as anti-Semitic.